apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

 	// can be allocated onto a node.
 	Predicates(args *si.PredicatesArgs) error

-	// RM side implements this API when it can provide plugin for reconciling
-	// Re-sync scheduler cache can sync some in-cache (yunikorn-core side) state changes
-	// to scheduler cache (shim-side), such as assumed allocations.
-	ReSyncSchedulerCache(args *si.ReSyncSchedulerCacheArgs) error

 	// This plugin is responsible for transmitting events to the shim side.
 	// Events can be further exposed from the shim.
 	SendEvent(events []*si.EventRecord)